admb-project/admb/scripts/docker/quickstart-unix.md

 QuickStart - Using ADMB Docker Linux Image
 ==========================================

-Details prerequisites and procedures to use the ADMB Docker Linux image for building and running ADMB models.
+Details prerequisites and procedures to use the ADMB Docker Linux image for building and running ADMB models with the simple example.

 ADMB Docker Linux Image
 -----------------------